 Is the author someone with a great reputation (or is it published on a site with a great reputation)?
 Is the content considered by other sources as reputable and authoritative (including backlinks and mentions from reputable sites)?

-These are just some indicators.
+These are just some indicators of quality content for SEO.
 But they’re important ones.